xyeres/socketchat-client/README.md

 # Socketchat, mobile-first WebSockets chat app
 Socketchat Client is a frontend chat app implemented with React and Socket.io-client.
 I designed and styled the UI, built it out in React and then built the [backend server](https://github.com/xyeres/socketchat-server) on Express and Socket.io which implements WebSockets.
-[Live site can be found here](https://inspiring-goodall-255229.netlify.app/)

 ## Table of contents